Starbucks unions: Starbucks Workers United

 Inspired by the success at Elmwood in Buffalo, union organizing drives proliferated across the United States.
 At the beginning of November 2021, workers at three other Buffalo locations had filed petitions with the NLRB for union votes.
 In early January 2022, the number of stores that had filed petitions extended outside of the Buffalo area and the state of New York increased to more than 10.
 By the end of that January, more than 50 company-owned Starbucks stores in locations across the United States had petitioned for union recognition.
 By mid-February, the number increased to more than 70 across 20 states, and by the end of the month, to more than 100 stores across 25 states.
 In mid March 2022, the number grew to more than 150.
 Vice described the union drive as among the most promising initiatives to rebuild what had been a declining American labor movement.

 The NLRB certified the first union outside of the Buffalo area on February 25, 2022, with a Mesa, Arizona location voting 25 to 3, with 3 votes being challenged.
 On March 22, 2022, the first Seattle store voted to unionize, with the workers voting unanimously in favor of the union.
 By May 27, 2022, a total of 100 stores voted in favor of unionizing; 200 stores had organized by late July.
 Workers and the NLRB at the challenged stores alleged stores that voted majority against unionizing were due to union busting, an allegation which Starbucks denies.
-As of August 2023, over 8,900 workers at 356 Starbucks stores in the United States had voted to unionize, the vast majority under Starbucks Workers United.
 In September 2023, an NLRB judge found that Starbucks had violated labor law when it had announced pay raises only for non-union employees.
+As of August 2026, 15,272 workers at 706 Starbucks stores in the United States had voted to unionize, the vast majority under Starbucks Workers United.

 Lawsuits and boycott

 On October 9, 2023, two days after the 2023 Hamas-led attack on Israel, Starbucks Workers United reposted an image of a bulldozer tearing down a portion of Israel's border fence with the caption, "Solidarity with Palestine!"
 The post was shortly removed.
 Starbucks alleges that it received more than one thousand complaints and some threats against employees from customers who believed that Starbucks endorsed the message.
 After the union refused to stop using the company name and a similar logo, Starbucks filed suit for trademark infringement.
 Starbucks Workers United counter-sued Starbucks, alleging that the company had defamed it by implying that it supports terrorism.
 A consumer boycott ensued against Starbucks, reportedly contributing to an $11 billion loss in market value.

+In August 2026, Starbucks Workers United called for a boycott of Starbucks to pressure it to sign a labor contract with the union.

 Strikes

-Since January 2022, Starbucks Workers United has conducted strikes at over 190 store locations for more than 450 total days striking.
+Since January 2022, Starbucks Workers United has conducted strikes at over 400 store locations for more than 1,000 total days striking.